imazen/resizer-web/content/licenses/domain.md

 # Imazen Domain License v2.0

-You can acquire this license by [purchasing the Performance or Creative Edition](/licenses).
+You can acquire this license by [purchasing a domain license to the Performance or Creative Edition](/licenses).

 This is not the only license available.
 We offer [enterprise-wide][enterprise], [OEM][oem], and [SaaS][saas] licenses for [immediate purchase](/licenses).
 ImageResizer V4 and later may also be used under the terms of the [AGPL 3.0][agpl].
 Portions of ImageResizer V4 may be used under the terms of the [Apache License 2.0][apache].
 For development and testing, you may use the software under the terms of the [Trial license][trial].